 Maksim Kabakou - stock.adobe.com

-Elasticsearch has sued AWS for trademark infringement and false advertising in connection with the cloud giant's recently released version of the widely used Elasticsearch distributed analytics and search engine.
+Elasticsearch has sued AWS for trademark infringement and false advertising in connection with the cloud giant's recently released version the widely used Elasticsearch distributed analytics and search engine.

 Elasticsearch Inc., or Elastic, is based on the open-source Lucene project and Elastic serves as originator and primary maintainer.
 Tensions flared in March when AWS, along with Expedia and Netflix, launched Open Distro for Elasticsearch.
 The release is fully open source compared with Elastic's version and was actually prompted by Elastic's weaving too much proprietary code into the main line over time, according to AWS.